wayne-tsai/TECHIN515_Sp25/lab3/README.md

 - If you were to improve the sorting hat, what technical improvements would you make?
 Consider:
   - How could you improve the model's accuracy or efficiency?
   - What additional sensors or hardware could enhance the user experience?
-  - Is decision tree remain suitable for your choice of new sensors?
+  - Does decision tree remain suitable for your choice of new sensors?
 If yes, carefully justify your answer.
 If not, what ML model would you use and explain why.

 ## Deliverables